 Hydaway travel water bottle

 The Hydaway foldable water bottle first caught my eye back when it was on Kickstarter.
-It comes in a range of vivid colors, and there are sizes for both adults and kids (spoiler alert: they hold less than the stated capacities, but I’ll explain more below).
+It comes in a range of vivid colors, and in addition to the regular adult size they even make kids water bottles in fun color combinations (spoiler alert: they hold less than the stated capacities, but I’ll explain more below).
 Construction quality is great and it just feels like a nifty little product.
 Why didn’t someone come up with it sooner?
+These silicone water bottles are such a cool-looking product that they make great gifts for travelers in your life, especially if you throw in the protective case.

 Evaluating collapsible drink bottle options